digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/data-sources/typesense.md

 ---

 # TypeSense
-ToolJet can connect to your TypeSense deployment to read and write data.
+JumpStart can connect to your TypeSense deployment to read and write data.

 ## Connection
-Please make sure the host/IP of the TypeSense deployment is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist our IP**.
+Please make sure the host/IP of the TypeSense deployment is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist our IP**.

-ToolJet requires the following to connect to your TypeSense deployment:
+JumpStart requires the following to connect to your TypeSense deployment:
 - **Host**
 - **Port**
 - **API Key**